 Dad was there for a while.
 He had got wind of this idea about forming a band – though nobody had actually told him about it.
-He said : “How about the Rich Girls?” because he was hoping that they would pay for his retirement.
-But the girls took no notice of him – they never did – so he went out to the front drive to fix his motor bike, which was how he usually spent Sunday evenings.
+He said, “How about the Rich Girls?”
+Because he was hoping that they would pay for his retirement.
+The girls took no notice of him, however – they never did, so he went out to the front drive to fix his motorbike, which was how he usually spent Sunday evenings.

 Mandy searched iTunes and YouTube and she couldn’t find any other band with that name.
 They couldn’t think of anything else, so their name just sort of became “chiX.
 But somehow they didn’t quite remember that it was Gladys who had come up with it.
 It was just like they had always been the chiX ever since they were born.

 Now all they needed was a song – but of course they didn’t have one.
 A week went by and the chiX almost got forgotten.
 Then next Saturday, when Dad came home from the football match, he said, “Hey girls, how’s your band going.
 Have you got a gig fixed up yet?”

 “Of course they haven’t got a gig,” said Gladys.
 “They haven’t even got a song.”

 Dad was disappointed.
 You could see from his face that in his mind, his darling daughters were already rich and famous and had bought their beloved daddy a new bike, a cottage by the sea, and a subscription to the sports channel.

 “Oh go on Mandy, do sing it to me, pretty please.
 I’m sure it’s such a lovely song,” said Gladys.
 And Mandy looked annoyed.

 “Well don’t cry.
 I’ll write you some words.”